 A receiver may use a clamping diode circuit to reduce the gain of an i.f. section

-To troubleshoot this circuit, make sure the diode is reverse-biased under no-signal conditions.
+To troubleshoot this circuit, make sure the diode is reverse-biased under no-signal

-condition.
-An open diode results in distortion when very strong signals are received.
+under any signal condition.
+An open diode results in distortion when very strong

-Fig. 9).
+(see Fig. 9).
 This is a multivibrator type circuit with vertical triggering

 applied at the cathode of the vertical oscillator and across a diode.
 The diode